 - Part B permits control activities which cause emissions to air.
 Known as Local Air Pollution Prevention and Control (LAPPC), regulated by the local authority.

 Waste operations, or waste mobile plant carried on other than at an installation or by Part A or B mobile plants, are regulated by the Environment Agency.
 Mining waste operations are regulated by the Environment Agency.

-Application forms for Part A(2) and Part B processes can be requested from West Suffolk councils.
+Application forms for Part A(2) and Part B processes can be requested from the council.
 The completed form must be returned, with the appropriate Environmental permit application fee, to us.
 Definitions of qualifying processes and installations are not always straight forward.
 You are strongly advised to seek advice from us prior to completing and application to ensure time, effort and money is not wasted.

 Applications for Part A(1) installations are dealt with by the Environment Agency.